-Potential applicants are encouraged to attend a Community Mixer on October 25th to learn more about the application process and explore potential community and university partnerships.
-The mixer will be from 4 PM to 5:30 PM at the Skydeck-Berkeley, 2150 Shattuck Ave, Penthouse level.
-Interested applicants can RSVP to the event here.
+Potential applicants were invited to attend a Community Mixer on October 25th to learn more about the application process and explore potential community and university partnerships.
+The mixer was a success, with nearly 60 campus and community attendees who met the Advisory Board and explored partnership ideas at Skydeck-Berkeley, a former Partnership Fund grantee.
+Interested applicants can download the agenda and PowerPoint from the Mixer.

 All grants will be for one-year projects or programs.
 Education related grants applicants are required to demonstrate that their project is aligned with and furthers the objectives of the 2020 Vision for Berkeley's Children and Youth.
 The 2020 Vision is Berkeley’s community-wide effort to end the disparities in academic achievement that exist along racial lines among children and youth in Berkeley.
 The 2020 Vision partners include: Berkeley Unified School District, the City of Berkeley, Berkeley City College, UC Berkeley and several community based organizations.
 More information about the 2020 Vision for Berkeley’s Children and Youth will be provided at the mixer.